jonstephens85/gaussian-splatting-Windows/README.md

 conda activate <Drive>/<env_path>/gaussian_splatting
 ```

-## Preparing Images From Your Own Scenes
+## Preparing Images from Your Own Scenes

 Our COLMAP loaders expect the following dataset structure in the source path location: